Looking into current shopping experience across different platforms

 After revamping and updating their website, Lazy Oaf were looking to understand whether users experienced specific issues during key user journeys, as well as assessing how customers felt about the new offering contrasted with the previous site.
 They wanted to test the user journeys on both desktop and mobile, to understand how to better design and improve the shopping experience on their site.

-Testing the digital experience with a variety of customers
+Testing the digital experience

 We recruited participants that regularly shopped from similar fashion sites, with a mixture of male and female participants to also get feedback from a male perspective about the brand appeal.
 These participants shopped online regularly on their iPhones, iPads and laptops, depending on the context.